 Anxiety is one of the most common mental health problems in the U.S. Almost 30% of Americans struggle with it at some point in their lives.
-And if you’ve got an anxiety disorder, research shows you’re two to three times more likely to struggle with substance abuse than the general population.
-It’s a combo that can greatly complicate treatment.
-Here’s a look at a few of the ways anxiety can creep in at each stage of addiction recovery.
+And if you have an anxiety disorder, research shows you’re two to three times more likely to struggle with substance abuse than the general population.
+It’s a combination that can greatly complicate treatment, but an anxiety treatment program can help.

 Stage 1: Active Addiction

 Many people who abuse drugs are unknowingly self-medicating an underlying mental health issue like anxiety.
 Those with generalized anxiety disorder or panic disorder appear to be at the highest risk of drug addiction, while people with post-traumatic stress disorder or obsessive-compulsive disorder are typically more prone to alcoholism.